Skip to content

 Haythornthwaite Wood

-On the edge of Sheffield, 1km from the boundary of the Peak District National Park, there stands a small wood.
+Situated in the Green Belt, on the edge of Sheffield, is a small wood, called Haythornthwaite Wood.
 We dedicate it to the founders of our charity, Ethel and Gerald Haythornthwaite.

 Gerald Haythornthwaite helped plant the wood near Dore in 1994.
-It was saved by the 1936 Whirlow Bridge to Dore Moor campaign.
+It was planted in an area of Green Belt saved by CPRE in the 1936 Whirlow Bridge to Dore Moor campaign against house building.

 Current work